pusher/pusher-http-ruby/README.md

 Pusher.http_proxy = 'http://(user):(password)@(host):(port)'
 ```

 By default API requests are made over HTTP.
-HTTPS can be used by setting
+HTTPS can be used by setting `encrypted` to `true`.
+Issuing this command is going to reset `port` value if it was previously specified.

 ``` ruby
 Pusher.encrypted = true